Aungban: Religion

 From the same report, 0.6% of the town's population were monks, 2% were samanera, and 0.04% were nuns.
 The town holds many Kyaung monasteries and every morning a lot of monks collecting alms bowls of food can be seen.
 The town is also home to many Chinese-descendant Buddhists who have established a Chinese temple.

 Muslims make up the second-largest religious group in the town, 2.53% of the town's population.

-Christians represent 1.12% of the town and a small community of Hindus make up 0.15%.There are Catholic churches, Baptist churches, Hindu temples, and mosques in Aungban.
+Christians represent 1.12% of the town and a small community of Hindus make up 0.15%.
+There are Catholic churches, Baptist churches, Hindu temples, and mosques in Aungban.

+Food

+Various types of Shan traditional food such as Shan tofu (ရှမ်းတိုဟူး), Shan noodle, Hin Htoke (a steamed mixture of rice powder and spring onion wrapped in banana leaf), Khaw Pote (made from black glutinous rice) and fried tofu-curd or salad are sold as street food.
+Chinese, Thai and Myanmar cuisine are available at most restaurants.